ts33kr/granite/README.md

-  And last, but not least - all of the code that is emited into the client site is being taken apart and re-translated, using either the comprssion & obfuscation or the code beautification toolkit, depending on the environmental scope (production/development).
+  And last, but not least - all of the code that is emited into the client site is being taken apart and re-translated, using either the comprssion & obfuscation or the code beautification toolkit, depending on the scope and config.

 ##Disclaimer
 Before considering using Granite framework, you should be well aware